The busy Office Professional has many balls to juggle and this demands that s/he develops a multiple skills set.

 Trust and confidence of not only the manager but also colleagues and when providing quality customer service in order to gain and maintain clients.
 Establishing and maintaining effective business relationships, projecting a positive image and attitude, understanding your role in the organisation, being pro-active, accountable, reliable, accurate, consistent, dependable, being a professional communicator and keeping information confidential.
 The list is daunting!

 Building rapport is a great starting point.
-Use the following suggestions to start you off on a positive path to success.
+Use the following suggestions to start you off on a positive path to success and build professional skills for secretaries and office administrators.
 People will want to work with and will enjoy working with someone with these characteristics:

 - Find common ground – Find something you have in common.
 Use open-ended questions to discover personal information about the person.
 It is important to be sincere.

 - Focus on your appearance – Your appearance should help you connect with people.
 Don’t let your appearance become a barrier to creating rapport with others.